 Some of the same weather conditions that can damage foundations can also cause cracks in your floor.
 Extremely dry or wet conditions can cause the soil under your floor to shift or settle unequally, creating cracks.

 It is in your best interest to have a professional from Affordable Foundation and Home Repair take a look at your floor crack and give you options to fix the crack or the underlying problem.

 The professionals at Affordable Foundation and Home Repair will work with you to customize a solution to your individual situation.
 We will fill the gap and ensure that it is permanently closed.
 Once that is achieved, we will work on reinforcing the foundation.
-The most common method is to use steel push piers or helical piers.
-The push piers are metal rods that are pushed into the ground, past the soil that is causing the issue.
-Once secured, the piers are fastened to the foundation, creating a solid base and strengthening the walls and floors of your home.
-Helical piers work under the same theory, but look like giant screws that are driven into the ground.
-Both of these methods give you the strength and security that Affordable Foundation and Home Repair stands by.
+The most common method is to use helical piers.
+Helical piers look like giant screws that are driven into the ground.
+This method gives you the strength and security that Affordable Foundation and Home Repair stands by.